tarwn/lessthandot-hugo/blogs/content/posts/2010-01-15-a-little-xml-can-go-a-long-way.md

   - Microsoft SQL Server

 ---
-Never really had much need for XML in SQL Server, but I&#8217;d played around with it a bit in the past.
+Never really had much need for XML in SQL Server, but I'd played around with it a bit in the past.
 I do my best to learn the bare minimum about things like this, just in case.
 Just in case happened a little while ago.
 We got a request to add customer-defined data fields to our application, with only a week of development time before our next release.
 And of course, this functionality \*HAD\* to go into said release.

 I suppose a little background on our application is in order.
-It was originally developed by a consulting firm using COM+ (VB6) and XSL transforms, but we&#8217;ve been replacing a great number of the pages with ASP.net web forms.
+It was originally developed by a consulting firm using COM+ (VB6) and XSL transforms, but we've been replacing a great number of the pages with ASP.net web forms.
 Typically, for a request like this, we would simply redo the page using ASP.net / C# in the process of adding the new feature.
 But this was needed on one of the most complicated screens in our entire application, and there was no way we were getting it rewritten and tested in time for deployment.
-After confirming that it was completely impossible to get this request pushed to the next deployment cycle so we could recreate the page, I started wading into the mess of XSL and VB6 code that I&#8217;d need to use to make this happen.
+After confirming that it was completely impossible to get this request pushed to the next deployment cycle so we could recreate the page, I started wading into the mess of XSL and VB6 code that I'd need to use to make this happen.

-Because I&#8217;m not too familiar with XSL, the first thing I wanted to figure out was how to display this stuff.
-I&#8217;m comfortable enough modifying an existing template, but not so much with the creation of a new one.
+Because I'm not too familiar with XSL, the first thing I wanted to figure out was how to display this stuff.
+I'm comfortable enough modifying an existing template, but not so much with the creation of a new one.
 After a quick talk with [ChaosPandion][1] I knew the basic structure for the template, and building on it I came up with something like this:

 ```xml
 <xsl:template match="CustomFieldList">